KomodorDev/STUDY.TraineeTracker/README.md

 ### Installation

 1. Clone the repository
-2. Install dependencies:
+1. Install dependencies
-   Dotnet 8.0 is needed to run the project.
+   - **.NET 8.0** is required to run the project.
-3. Start the application:
+1. Start the application
-  -Go into the Project folder
+   - Open the project folder "TraineeTracker"
-  -Use the command "dotnet run" to start
+   - Run the following command:
+     ```bash
+     dotnet run
+     ```

 ### Usage